ChainYo/scraping/README.md

 - **Selenium**: Fast and easy to scrape the datas you need.

-- **InfluxDB**: I didn't know anything about this database but it seems to be good for TimeSeries datas.
-I chose to use it in combination with Grafana, but I saw `InfluxDB` has already some data visualization tools included.
+- **InfluxDB**: I didn't know anything about this database but it seemed to be good for TimeSeries datas.
+I chose to use it in combination with Grafana, but I saw `InfluxDB` had already some data visualization tools included.
 So, it was a good call to learn using it.

 ---